MPU-Research/QDMAES-IME/README.md

 # Optimal grouping configuration

-Each proposal has a specific number for mmol and nlmul that achieves maximum computation intensity, however the simulator only supports integer values.
+Each proposal has a specific number for mlmul and nlmul that achieves maximum computation intensity, however the simulator only supports integer values.
 Therefore, below are the maximum values ​​supported for each proposal:

 | VLEN | OptA | OptA* | OptC* | OptE |